 You’ve picked out the perfect piece of furniture and measured to make sure it will fit in the room.
 The last thing left to do is pick the stain colour.
 Choosing the stain colour is often an overlooked component of solid wood furniture.
 Pieces need to coordinate together and with any existing furniture in the room.
 It’s easy to stain a new wood dining table and chairs the same.
 But what about matching with an existing piece of furniture in the same room?
-This is where the challenge of colour matching can come into play.
+This is where the challenge of colour matching solid wood furniture can come into play.

 Factors That Affect Stain Colour

 Staining wood is not like painting wood.
 Paint sits on the surface and creates a thin film above the wood, which leads to colour uniformity.
 Unlike paint, stain penetrates the wood grain and the colours the wood from the inside.
 The result is a look that is more diverse and highlights the wood’s natural beauty.
 There are three main factors that affect how a stain will look.
 First is the type of wood used to make the piece.
 Second, the grain of the wood will impact whether the piece looks lighter or darker.
 Third, the humidity will impact the amount of pigment absorbed.
 Combine these factors with the fact that wood is unpredictable, and you start to see the difficulties of colour matching.

 Wood was a living, breathing tree, not something manufactured to be uniform.
 Each type of wood has its own colour, which can vary from tree to tree and board to board.
 Dogs of the same breed don’t have the same colour fur, so why do we expect wood to be the same?
 In relation to the other wood types, pine tends to be yellow, maple white, oak orange, and cherry tends to be more red.
 The result is that a stain used on cherry wood piece will be more red than the same stain on an oak piece.